 1. Know Your Target Audience

-For a case study to do what it’s designed to do, you need to start by understanding who exactly you’re writing the case study for.
-There’s a major difference between a case study you may write for a small business versus a Fortune 100 client.
-Knowing the difference in their needs can help to ensure that you’re creating a case study that’s relevant to them.
+For a business case study to do what it’s designed to do, you need to start by understanding who exactly you’re writing it for.
+There’s a major difference between a case study you may create for a SMB versus a Fortune 500 client.
+Knowing the difference between your potential customers helps ensure that you’re creating an effective case study that’s relevant to them.

 The goal of your case study is to support your sales and marketing efforts, so you want to ensure that the final product aligns with the specific needs of your target audience.
-Starting with research and understanding your target audience will help to ensure you create a great case study.
+Starting with research and understanding your future customer will help to ensure you create a great case study.